Disjoint-set data structure

 In computer science, a disjoint-set data structure, also called a union–find data structure or merge–find set, is a data structure that stores a collection of disjoint (non-overlapping) sets.
 Equivalently, it stores a partition of a set into disjoint subsets.
-It provides operations for adding new sets, merging sets (replacing them by their union), and finding a representative member of a set.
-The last operation makes it possible to find out efficiently if any two elements are in the same or different sets.
+It provides operations for adding new sets, merging sets (replacing them with their union), and finding a representative member of a set.
+The last operation makes it possible to determine efficiently whether any two elements belong to the same set or to different sets.